16 Redstone Parade NE

 How the numbers are used

 Choosing the best seller agent is easier when the data forces everyone to show their work.
-Don connects comparable sales, list-to-sale ratios, market time, and seller net estimates so the conversation moves past personality and into proof of process.
+Don connects comparable sales, list-to-sale ratios, market time, and seller net estimates so the conversation moves past personality and into results of process.

 For a detached home, that can mean lot size, garage type, basement development, renovation quality, school-area demand, and whether competing listings are newer, larger, or better prepared.
 For a condo, the same conversation may depend on building reputation, parking, condo fees, floor height, views, amenities, bylaws, special assessments, and how many similar units are for sale at the same time.